astral-sh/uv/docs/guides/tools.md

 In `uvx ruff`, the `ruff` package is installed to provide the `ruff` command.
 However, sometimes the package name differs from the command name.

-To invoke a command from a specific package, e.g., `http` which is provided by `httpie`:
+The `--from` option can be used to invoke a command from a specific package, e.g. `http` which is provided by `httpie`:

 ```console
 $ uvx --from httpie http